 - Remediation: Stop the attack once the situation is controlled.

 Now that we know it is all about time, having the help of a cybersecurity company will make the process easier and faster.
 Therefore, do not hesitate to contact Open Data Security and we will advise you on how to avoid and deal with the main cyberthreats, as well as how to protect your privacy.

-Whether you are a company or a private user, you can call our 24/7 line in case of an emergency.
+Whether you are a company or a private user, you can call us in case of an emergency.

 Latest posts by Marta Arana (see all)

 - Mr Robot: cyber security lessons at home and from the sofa - April 11, 2018

 - No one is safe from cyberattacks, and celebrities are no exception - April 4, 2018